babblevoice/tino/README.md

 #### Development

-A development live server listening at `localhost:8000` can be run with the command `python3 path/to/tino server`, `path/to/tino server` or `tino server`, per the above on file location.
+A development live server listening by default at `localhost:8000` can be run with the command `python3 path/to/tino server`, `path/to/tino server` or `tino server`, per the above on file location.

 #### Options

 - `--exclude-content` - do not load content files, passing any templates unpopulated to the output directory
+- `--beta` - build a beta version, making the output directory beta/public/ and including in URLs the `beta` leading path part
+- `--port <n>` - listen instead on port `<n>`

 ### Notes